 - Effective 20 March 2017 Mr Ram Venkat was appointed as a Non-Executive Director of the Company, Ram was nominated by Metminco's 8.62% shareholder, Redfield Asset Management Pty Limited.
 Mr. Venkat is a seasoned capital markets executive who has worked across the Investment Banking, Equity Capital Markets, Mergers & Acquisitions and multi-asset Structuring groups at several global investment banks.
 Most recently, Ram was a Director at a leading Australian investment bank, and prior to that Citigroup Global Markets where he was responsible for structuring funding solutions and providing capital structuring advice to corporate clients.
-Ram combines the knowledge and skillset of an engineer, his extensive experience in investment banking and his record of working with companies to achieve sustainable profitability, coupled with his experience in financial structuring and corporate oversight, to bring valuable and differentiated skills to the board room. - The Company signed a binding term sheet with Redfield Asset Management and Redfield Advisory (together Redfield) dated 31 March 2017 to provide a convertible note facility of A\$0.75 million (the Convertible Notes).
+Ram combines the knowledge and skillset of an engineer, his extensive experience in investment banking and his record of working with companies to achieve sustainable profitability, coupled with his experience in financial structuring and corporate oversight, to bring valuable and differentiated skills to the board room. - On 31 March 2017 the Company announced that it had signed a binding term sheet with Redfield Asset Management and Redfield Advisory (together Redfield) to provide a convertible note facility of A\$0.75 million (the Convertible Notes).
 Key terms of the Convertible Notes, which are fully underwritten by Redfield, are: